 01 Mar 2019

 Norway’s wealth fund, with resources greater than $1 trillion of Norway’s oil and gas, announced to increase its stakes in the UK real estate, with the view of 30 years growth plan.
 The fund is one of the biggest in the world and will be making a purchase in nearly 200 UK properties.
 Earlier it had funded the US and Japan real estate projects and other assets.
 Foreign financing has increased in the student accommodation sector as well, where buyers from Qatar and Singapore paid for some of the key Plymouth student apartments.
-Some of these properties are highly attractive now, as they are offered at a 20 percent discount, as compared to a few years back.
+Some of this property is highly attractive now, as they are offered at a 20 percent discount, as compared to a few years back.
 Qatar invested £3billion in the UK markets and is expected to spend £2billion more in the coming months.
 Some of the highest average returns have been reported in Plymouth (7.24 percent), Leeds (6.57 percent), Liverpool (6.23 percent) and Sheffield (6.24 percent), as per Yieldit’s data.

 The significance of overseas ventures in the UK